Chadwick A. Tolman

-Chadwick A. Tolman (born 1938) is an American chemist.
+Chadwick Alma Tolman (October 1938 – April 6, 2024) was an American chemist.
 He obtained his B.S. in Chemistry from Massachusetts Institute of Technology.
 He earned his Ph.D. in Chemistry as a microwave spectroscopist from U.C.
 Berkeley under the guidance of William Dulaney Gwinn.

+Biography

-He joined DuPont Central Research in 1965.
+Tolman joined DuPont Central Research in 1965.
 His early work was on late transition metal complexes with phosphorus ligands.
 The Tolman cone angle and Tolman electronic parameter are named after him.
 In 1972, he proposed the 16 and 18 electron rule, extending Irving Langmuir's 18-Electron rule to include the many examples of stable 16 electron square planar d8 complexes.
 Later work focused on the activation of C-H bonds by transition metal complexes and free radical oxidation of cyclohexane for the production of adipic acid, an intermediate in the manufacture of nylon.

 Tolman was instrumental in the founding of the Delaware Science Alliance and took a year's leave of absence from DuPont to serve as Chair of the Coordinating Committee to help make the Alliance self-sustaining.
 The primary goal of the Science Alliances was to link scientists interested in education to teachers looking for help in the classroom.
 Programs include an Elementary Science Olympiad, workshops for volunteers and elementary teachers, summer fellowships in local industry for secondary teachers, and classroom visits and demonstrations by industrial scientists.

 Upon retirement from DuPont in 1996, Tolman taught at Delaware Technical & Community College and University of Delaware for a year before joining the National Science Foundation as a program officer in the Chemistry Division.
 That was followed by two years at the National Academy of Science in the Division of Earth and Life Sciences.
 His work there included studies and major reports on air pollution and air quality management.

-Tolman has followed and communicated about climate change issues for over 20 years.
-He writes a monthly electronic blog, Climate Change News.
+Tolman followed and communicated about climate change issues for over 20 years.
+He wrote a monthly electronic blog, Climate Change News.
 He helped write the Statement of Conscience on the Threat of Global Warming/Climate Change for the Unitarian Universalist Association which was adopted by their General Assembly in 2006.